Kaikoura Coast Surfcasting

 There are many miles of excellent surfcasting beaches along the Kaikoura Coast

-Kaikoura Coast surfcasting beaches stretch from Oaro, south of Kaikoura Peninsula, to north of Kekerengu.
-This is a distance of approximately 90 kms.
+Kaikoura Coast surfcasting beaches stretch from Oaro, south of Kaikoura Peninsula, to the north of Kekerengu.
+This is a distance of approximately 90 km.
 Most of this segment of coastline is followed closely by State Highway 1 which generally makes for great fishing access to the beach.

 There is mile after mile of excellent surfcasting at Kaikoura, particularly north of the peninsula on the Kekerengu coast, where there is more open water, and less rock and kelp.
 Most of this area north of Kaikoura is isolated and rarely fished.
 Whereas closer to Kaikoura there is much activity from divers in search of crayfish and paua.

 Almost anywhere is good for rock fishing.
-Wrasse seem to be the most easily caught species, and some of them are quite big.
+Wrasse seems to be the most easily caught species, and some of them are quite big.

 Moki and Rig Shark

 Moki and rig are worth fishing for by surfcasters along the Kaikoura Coast.
-Use prawns or shrimps purchased from the supermarket as bait instead of cut fish baits.
-An even better bait to use are crabs or crayfish when targeting these species.
+Use prawns or shrimps purchased from the supermarket as bait instead of cut-fish baits.
+An even better bait to use is crabs or crayfish when targeting these species.
 Mussels are also worth a try.
 Moki and rig eat shellfish and crustaceans (crabs and crayfish) and are much more likely to take these type of baits.

 When climbing over the rocks in search of a fishing spot watch out for fur seals.
 They sleep in the sun sometimes causing great fright for both parties when you catch them by surprise.